- 5 hours ago

 Man Utd have overpaid for numerous Premier League players in recent years, so it’s only fair that they sell one at an inflated price also.

-Daniel James moved on in 2021 for a hugely bloated fee despite scoring just six league goals in 50 games for Man Utd.
+Daniel James, a player who had shown himself to be all pace and not much else, moved on in 2021 for a hugely bloated fee despite scoring just six league goals in 50 games for Man Utd.

-He has failed to pay back much of this fee to Leeds, scoring just four goals in 29 games as Leeds only just avoided relegation.
+He failed to pay back much of this fee to Leeds and they were relegated in 2023.